January 5, 2022

 The BN is the first nine digits of your company's HST account number.
 You can also find your BN on your most recent CRA Notice of Assessment.
 Please ensure that the BN you enter corresponds with your company name at one of the following links: Innovation, Science and Economic Development Canada or Canada Revenue Agency (CRA).

-3.1.6 The applicant must attest to meeting all of the eligibility criteria identified in section 1.2.
-The program will endeavor to confirm eligibility within five (5) but no later than ten (10) business days.
+3.1.7 The applicant must attest to meeting all of the eligibility criteria identified in section 1.2.
+The program will endeavor to confirm eligibility within 20 business days.

-3.1.7 Upon confirmation of eligibility, the applicant will have up to six (6) months to accept the terms of the CDAP Grant Agreement.
-Should the applicant not accept the terms of the Grant Agreement within six (6) months, a new eligibility validation will need to be performed.
+3.1.8 Upon confirmation of eligibility, the applicant will have up to six months to accept the terms of the Grant Agreement and this Program Guide.
+Should the applicant not accept the terms of the Grant Agreement and this Program Guide within six months, a new eligibility validation will need to be performed by the program.

-3.1.8 The submission of the Application does not constitute a commitment on the part of the ISED to award funding.
+3.1.9 The submission of the application does not constitute a commitment on the part of the ISED to award funding.
+All applicants will receive a notification once their eligibility is confirmed.

 3.2 Retaining a digital advisor

 3.2.1 Upon accepting the terms of the Grant Agreement, the applicant will have access to the Digital Advisor Marketplace system.
 The system contains information on registered Digital Advisory service providers.
-The applicant is solely responsible to pick an advisor from the system that will produce a Digital Adoption Plan for them.
-A contractual relationship is only between the advisor and the applicant.
-The applicant will have up to 9 months to submit a Digital Adoption Plan and invoice from a listed advisor in order to receive a Boost Your Business Technology grant.
+The applicant is solely responsible to pick a digital advisor from the system that will produce a Digital Adoption Plan for them.
+A contractual relationship is only between the digital advisor and the applicant.
+The applicant will have up to 9 months from when the Grant Agreement is digitally signed to submit a Digital Adoption Plan and invoice from a listed digital advisor in order to receive a Boost Your Business Technology grant.

-3.2.3 Although pre-selected by ISED, Digital Advisors are not agents, partners, or employees of ISED.
-ISED does not warrant the quality of the services provided by such Advisors and is not responsible for any losses or damages, which may result from using the services of an Advisor.
-Any disputes must be resolved between the applicant and the Digital Advisor.
+3.2.3 Although pre-selected by ISED, digital advisors are not agents, partners, or employees of ISED.
+ISED does not warrant the quality of the services provided by such digital advisors and is not responsible for any losses or damages, which may result from using the services of a digital advisor.
+Any disputes must be resolved between the applicant and the digital advisor.

 3.3 Eligible costs

-- Applicable federal and/or provincial sales taxes applied to the fees and commissions charged by the Digital Advisors listed on the Digital Advisor Marketplace and only for the purpose of producing a Digital Adoption Plan for the funding recipient.
+• Applicable federal and/or provincial sales taxes applied to the fees and commissions charged by the digital advisors registered on the Digital Advisor Marketplace and only for the purpose of producing a Digital Adoption Plan for the applicant.

 3.4 Ineligible costs